 Coronavirus (COVID-19) updates

-Horsted Valley is a mosaic of natural habitats ranging from rare chalk grasslands to ancient semi-natural woodland.
+Horsted Valley open space is a mosaic of natural habitats ranging from rare chalk grasslands to ancient semi-natural woodland.
 Along with important landscape and ecological features it includes amenities such as football pitches, play areas and walking routes.

 This project also aims to encourage community involvement, grow existing and new partnerships, and increase the value of our natural capital.